 8. Tell your story with a cover photo

 A picture tells a thousand words.
 Your 851×315 cover photo will tell prospective fans whether you’re worth Liking or not.

 Don’t skimp on this step.
 If you aren’t a photographer or designer, hire one.
 You need to tell your brand’s story with imagery so that people know what you’re about from the start.
 Avoid too much copy, and make sure you follow Facebook’s rules on what can go into a Cover Photo!

 9. Use an engaging profile photo

-Your Cover Photo is important for first impressions, but your profile photo is what your fans will see every day (or whenever you post).
+Your Cover Photo is important for first Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More, but your profile photo is what your fans will see every day (or whenever you post).
 Make sure that you put some thought into this.

 Should it be a logo?
 I won’t say, “definitely not,” but faces almost always do better.
 People want to hear from people, so try to use an engaging image that people want to hear from!